PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:52:27
+Last updated: 2024-04-02 18:53:01
-Random Quote: The key is to keep company only with people who uplift you, whose presence calls forth your best. - Epictetus
+Random Quote: Programs must be written for people to read, and only incidentally for machines to execute. - Hal Abelson